 West Lancashire

 § This page gives an overview of the West Lancashire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ West Lancashire is a rural district stretching from the Lancashire Plain to the edge of Merseyside, with Ormskirk as its historic market town and Skelmersdale as a major centre.
 The flat, fertile land of the West Lancashire Plain is criss-crossed by drainage ditches and agricultural fields, particularly suited for crop farming.
 The River Douglas and Leeds and Liverpool Canal flow through the area, adding waterside character.
 Villages like Burscough and Parbold provide charm and access to nearby countryside, while the district’s open farmland contrasts with hilly landscapes at its eastern edge.

-The administrative boundary of West Lancashire can be viewed on OpenStreetMap: District Boundary of West Lancashire.
+The administrative boundary of West Lancashire can also be viewed on OpenStreetMap: District Boundary of West Lancashire.

 Key Facts about West Lancashire